WithSecureOpenSource/atlant-api/curl/README.md

 ### Classifying URLs

-Atlant can also classify URLs into categories based on their content.
+Atlant can classify URLs into categories based on their content.
 To classify a URL, include it in the `uri` property inside `content_meta` object when making the scan request.

 **metadata.json**